 State manager

-RNGH3 allows to manually control gestures lifecycle by using GestureStateManager.
+RNGH3 allows manually controlling the gestures' lifecycle by using GestureStateManager.

 State management